 Ben and Maytee Fisch College of Pharmacy

-- Application Location: Applications, when available, will be located on the Apply to the College of Pharmacy web page.
+- Application Location: Applications, when available, are located on the Apply to the College of Pharmacy page.

 - Participating in the PharmCAS "Early Decision Process"?
 No.

 Information on the College of Pharmacy's accreditation status is located on our Accreditation Information page.
 The start date for the program is contingent upon approval of the Accreditation Council for Pharmacy Education (ACPE) and the Southern Association of Colleges and Schools Commission on Colleges (SACS COC™).

 The Ben and Maytee Fisch College of Pharmacy is located on The University of Texas at Tyler campus in Tyler, Texas.
 The College of Pharmacy curriculum uses team-based learning (TBL) to develop skills in critical thinking, problem solving, lifelong learning, communication and teamwork.

 Unlike traditional lectures, TBL holds students accountable for learning fundamental concepts outside the classroom and encourages students to enter the classroom prepared to apply those concepts by using critical thinking and communication skills in solving meaningful problems.